inkyblackness/ss-specs/archives/mapInformation.md

 #### Tile map

 The tiles are described in ```L05```, a table of tile map entries.
-The first entry describes the lower left tile and the next entries go west first, then north (first columns, then rows).
+The first entry describes the lower left tile and the next entries go east first, then north (first columns, then rows).

 **Tile Map Entry** (16 bytes)